lf-edge/ekuiper/docs/en_US/guide/rules/overview.md

 }
 ```

+#### Phase run rules

+When `cronDatetimeRange` is configured but `cron` and `duration` are empty, the rule will run according to the time period specified by `cronDatetimeRange` until the time period is exceeded.

 ## View rule status

 When a rule is deployed to eKuiper, we can use the rule indicator to understand the current running status of the rule.